kyle-alis/docs/docs/guides/command-line-interface.md

     *NOTE* Ensure that you login using your account associated with alis.exchange.
 3. Run `gcloud auth application-default login` to acquire new user credentials to use for Application Default Credentials ([ADC](https://developers.google.com/identity/protocols/application-default-credentials)).
 These are used in calling Google APIs.

-### Go

-Install any one of the **three latest major** [releases of Go](https://golang.org/doc/devel/release.html).
-For installation instructions, see Go’s [Getting Started](https://golang.org/doc/install) guide.

-☑️ After installation, running `go version` should reflect one of the three latest major Go versions.

-### Protocol Buffer compiler

-1. Install the **[Protocol buffer](https://developers.google.com/protocol-buffers) compiler**, `protoc`, [version 3](https://developers.google.com/protocol-buffers/docs/proto3).
-For installation instructions, see [Protocol Buffer Compiler Installation](https://grpc.io/docs/protoc-installation/).
-This tool significantly simplifies working with our Protocol Buffers.

-2. Install the required **Go plugins** for the protocol compiler:

-    1. Install the protocol compiler plugins for Go using the following commands:

-            go install google.golang.org/protobuf/cmd/protoc-gen-go@latest
-            go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest

-    2. Update your `PATH` so that the `protoc` compiler can find the plugins:

-           export PATH="$PATH:$(go env GOPATH)/bin"

 ### Git